lilychughes/FishLifeExonCapture/README.md

 # Step 0: Organize your fastq files into separate directories for each species

 You should establish a main working directory for all of your samples.
+I'll call this 'Project_Directory' here, but go ahead and name it something meaningful to you.
+The 'Project_Directory' and the 'FishLifeExonCapture' folder should be next to each other.

+Move your raw fastq files into the Project_Directory, then cd into the Project_Directory.

-Starting with a list of demultiplexed fastq files from the sequencer, we need to make separate directories to process our samples through the pipeline.
+Starting with a list of paired-end demultiplexed fastq files from the sequencer, we need to make separate directories to process our samples through the pipeline.
 These files are commonly gzip compressed (so you might see .fastq.gz or .fq.gz).

 Make directories for each of the fastq files, and move them to those directories: